carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-Now we can go to our new directory and open the 4 HTML files.
+Now we can open the 4 HTML files.

 Depending on your system,
 you should be able to select and open them all at once via a right-click menu
 in your file browser.

-> ## Exercise 3: Discuss the quality of sequencing files
+> ## Exercise 4: Discuss the quality of sequencing files
 >
 > Discuss your results with a neighbor.
 Which sample(s) looks the best
 > per base sequence quality?
 Which sample(s) look the